cryptax/cryptax.github.io/content/posts/lazyworkshopper.md

 This is the sort of knowledge they'll share to their audience afterwards.
 The sentence is correct, because the "lazy workshopper" is smart and has good memory.
 More precisely, regarding that precise topic, I'd point out it's better to first open the decompiler, work with it, and only use AI as a second step (but that's inner knowledge the lazy workshopper might miss).

+> It's difficult to spot an imposter.

 **People will be impressed, because in a (short) conversation, people will assume they have in front of them someone who's installed a MCP several times, and reversed hundreds of binaries.**

-> It's difficult to spot an imposter.

 In a conversation, it's going to be difficult to grasp there is nothing beyond words in the knowledge of that person. *Those who have the vastest knowledge are not those who speak the most*, sometimes they're not very good at communication.

-## The lazy workshopper grasp the surface, but not the real essence
+## The lazy workshopper grasps the surface, but not the real essence

 In my labs (and same for many other speakers), most of the time is spent over exercises.
 Completing the exercise actually isn't the important point.
 What's important is to try, to fail, to understand how to recover from that failure.
 For many minds, trying on your own is far more efficient than hearing it.

 Want to see a speaker do something? hear advice?
 Those are **talks**.
-I personally like workshops in conference because they offer an alternative to my brains: when I've listened for a couple of hours, I'm more than happy to take a break and use my own keyboards once again.
+Talks are great too.
+It's a different way of learning.
+In a conference, I love to have both: when I've listened for a couple of hours, I'm more than happy to take a break and use my own keyboards once again.

 ## It takes lots of time to prepare a workshop